 Data transfer speeds measure in megabytes per second (MBps).
 Don’t confuse this with megabits per second (Mbps).
 1 byte of data contains 8 bits.
 So 1 megabyte is 8 megabits.
 For perspective, phone camera photos in late 2021 are around 2 megabytes (MB).
-A little bit of math, 2MB transferring at a speed of 1MBps would take 2 seconds to transfer.
-Here’s a great article on Bytes vs Bits.
+So, 2MB transferring at a speed of 1MBps would take 2 seconds to transfer.
+I recommend reading this article on the difference between MBps and Mbps.
+It includes several examples and helpful information from the perspective of internet speed.
+Additionally, here’s a great article on Bytes vs Bits.

 History, Encoding, and Speeds of USB 3.0, 3.1, and 3.2